leehuk/factorio-tnfp/README.md

 ### Misc
 Miscellaneous features:

 * Adds a custom input control for switching the current train to manual mode.
+This also works for a train which has just arrived after dispatch.

 ### TNfP Network Creation
 Trains are available for players if they have a train stop marked for TNfP use anywhere in their schedule, which is done via a single combinator signal.